intel/rohd-hcl/doc/components/fifo.md

 # FIFO

-ROHD HCL comes with a simple FIFO (First In, First Out).
+ROHD-HCL comes with a simple FIFO (First In, First Out).
 The detailed API docs are available [here](https://intel.github.io/rohd-hcl/rohd_hcl/Fifo-class.html).

 The underlying implementation uses a flop-based memory (see [`RegisterFile`](https://intel.github.io/rohd-hcl/rohd_hcl/RegisterFile-class.html)) to store data until it is ready to be popped, with independent read and write pointers.